-Management companies are required to set up a Valuation Committee comprised of at least three independent experts, whose assignment, in relation to any acquisition, is to value the real estate assets that CRI, in its capacity as management company, is planning to acquire directly or indirectly (i.e., participating interests in property companies).
-(KAGB: depending on the estimated value of the asset, it must be valued by an independent expert or separately by two independent experts).
+Management companies are required to appoint independent experts, whose assignment, in relation to any acquisition, is to value the real estate assets that CRI, in its capacity as management company, is planning to acquire directly or indirectly (i.e., participating interests in property companies).
+Each real estate asset will be valued separately by two independent experts.